-Nestled along the banks of the Missouri River, the town of Craig, serves as a gateway to some of the finest fly fishing in Montana.
-A blue ribbon trout river with abundant wildlife, prolific insect hatches and some of the hardest working guides in Montana.
+Nestled along the banks of the Missouri River, the town of Craig, Montana, is more than just a dot on the map.
+Craig serves as a gateway to the finest tailwater trout fisheries in the country.
+A blue-ribbon trout river with abundant wildlife, prolific insect hatches, and some of the hardest-working guides in Montana.

-With over 40 miles of world-class trout water accessible from Craig, anglers have ample room to explore and discover this majestic tailwater fishery.
-This blue-ribbon section of the Missouri river has an impressive population of wild rainbow and brown trout.
-Cool clean water and abundant insect life offers the perfect habitat for these prized game fish to thrive.
+With over 35 miles of world-class trout water accessible from Craig, anglers have ample room to explore and discover this majestic tailwater fishery.
+This blue-ribbon section of the Missouri River boasts an impressive population of wild rainbow and brown trout.
+Cool, clean water and abundant insect life offer the perfect habitat for these prized game fish to thrive.

 Diverse Fishing Opportunities

 One of the main draws of fly fishing in Craig is the diversity of hatches that occur throughout the year.
-Caddisflies, Trico’s, midges and Blue Winged Olives the river teems with a rich variety of insects.
-Whether you prefer wading the side channels near Wolf creek, floating in a drift boat, or casting from the comfort of a riverbank.
-Craig has become a hub for all things fly fishing.
-The river’s varied sections can provide different fishing experiences, from riffles and deep pools to serene stretches with riprap shorelines.
+Caddisflies, Tricos, midges, and Blue Winged Olives— the river teems with a rich variety of insects.
+Whether you prefer wading the side channels near Wolf Creek, floating in a drift boat, or casting from the comfort of a riverbank, Craig has become a hub for all things fly fishing.
+The river’s varied sections provide different fishing experiences, from riffles and deep pools to serene stretches with riprap shorelines.
 No matter your skill level or fishing preference, you’ll find it in Craig Montana.

 Missouri River Fly Fishing and Insect Hatches

-Caddis Hatch: One of the most anticipated fly hatches on the Missouri river is the Caddis hatch.
+Caddis Hatch: One of the most anticipated fly hatches on the Missouri River is the caddis hatch.
 The river comes alive with thousands of caddisflies beginning in June, providing easy meals for hungry trout.
-Anglers can expect to witness frenzied surface activity as brown and Rainbow trout rise to feed on these fluttering insects.
-Matching the hatch with caddisfly patterns can yield fantastic results fishing with dry flies.
-Elk hair caddis variations, Parachute caddis and spent caddis patterns can all produce.
+Anglers can expect to witness frenzied surface activity as brown and rainbow trout rise to feed on these fluttering insects.
+Matching the hatch with caddisfly patterns can yield fantastic results when fishing with dry flies.
+Elk hair caddis variations, parachute caddis, and spent caddis patterns can all produce.

-Pale Morning Dun Hatch: As spring transitions into summer, the (PMD) hatch takes center stage.
+Pale Morning Dun Hatch: As spring transitions into summer, the Pale Morning Dun (PMD) Mayfly takes center stage.
 This hatch typically occurs in June and lasts throughout the summer months.
 PMDs are delicate mayflies that emerge in large numbers, creating a visual spectacle on the water.
-The nymphs hatch into adults and anglers can enjoy exhilarating dry fly action.
-PMD patterns, such as Parachute Adams and Sparkle Duns,spinners and cripples are effective imitations to fool selective trout.
+The nymphs hatch into adults, and anglers can enjoy exhilarating dry fly action.
+PMD patterns, such as Parachute Adams, Sparkle Duns, Hi Vis spinners, and Last Chance Cripples, are effective imitations to fool selective trout.

-Trico Mayfly Hatch: For the early risers, the Trico hatch provides an exciting opportunity for morning fishing throughout the summer.
-Tricos are tiny flies that hatch in large numbers creating a cloud-like presence along the river banks.
-Once these flies mate and die is when things really get going.
-The spinner fall triggers the bite with tons of dead trico mayflies on the water’s surface.
+Trico Mayfly Hatch: For early risers, the Trico hatch provides an exciting opportunity for morning fishing throughout the summer.
+Tricos are tiny flies that hatch in large numbers, creating a cloud-like presence along the riverbanks.
+Once these flies mate and die, things really get going.
+The spinner fall triggers the bite, with tons of dead Trico mayflies on the water’s surface.
 Fishing this hatch can challenge even the most skilled anglers due to the trout’s selective feeding behavior.
-Matching the tiny Trico spinner can be rewarding, and delicate presentations are crucial to fool wary trout during this hatch.
-Casting other dry flies at Trico eating fish can also yield big rewards.
+Matching the tiny Trico spinner can be rewarding, and delicate presentations are crucial to fooling wary trout during this hatch.
+Casting other dry flies at Trico-eating fish can also yield big rewards.
 Make the first cast count!

 Blue-winged Olives (BWOs) dominate the early season, providing excellent opportunities for the dry fly anglers.
 For BWOs, the best flies are the Parachute Adams, film critics and RS2s in sizes 16-20.